 17 Comments

-Aug 22·edited Aug 22Liked by Amelia Sims McKee
+Aug 22·edited Aug 22Liked by Amelia McKee

 5 years ago, I was feeling desperate.
 I had left the world of activism because I simply couldn't stand the feeling of how useless and pointless it was to turn my mind to so much anger and evil all the time.
 But I didn't know what else I was supposed to do.
 It had been four years and I hadn't been able to settle into any other kind of work.
 In desperation, in October, I went down to Rome to attend a conference some former colleagues and old work friends had put together - it was the week of Pachamama - and the one thing I came away from it understanding was that "backwards" was a road that was completely irrevocably closed.
 But there seemed to be no "forwards" presenting itself.